hrevert/HtSession/README.md

 HtSession
 =========

-A Zend Framework 2 module to manage session configurations, session validators, storing session data in database and to block access to unauthorized users.
+A Zend Framework 2 module to manage session configurations, session validators, storing session data in database and to block access to unauthenticated users.
 (Formerly ujjwal/auth)

 ##Requirements
 The requirements of this module is listed in composer.json.